 Flea beetle surrounded by feeding damage.
 Picture by Maria Cramer.

-Flea beetle are active in various cole crops.
-This year, they have been especially prevalent in Napa cabbage and bok choy.
+Flea beetle remain active in various cole crops.
+This year, they have been especially prevalent in lacinato kale, Napa cabbage and bok choy.
 Young plants are especially vulnerable to attack from flea beetles.
 The treatment threshold for flea beetles in heading cole crops is 50% infestation.

 Left: Diamondback moth caterpillar, showing characteristic tapering at each end.
 Right: Imported cabbageworm caterpillar showing characteristic fuzziness.
 Pictures by Maria Cramer.

-We’re seeing caterpillar activity (imported cabbageworm and diamondback moth) in cabbage and other cole crops.
+We’re seeing caterpillar activity (imported cabbageworm in the North and diamondback moth in the South) in cabbage and other cole crops.
 Treatment thresholds vary between crops and growth stage, but for heading cole crops between early vegetative and cupping, the treatment threshold is 30%.
-At this stage, sprayable Bt products (IRAC 11A) such as Dipel, Xentari, or Javelin can be effective on young caterpillars.
+At this stage, sprayable Bt products (IRAC 11A) such as Dipel, Xentari, or Javelin can be effective on young imported cabbage worm caterpillars.
 Other materials approved for caterpillar control include Entrust/Radiant (IRAC 5), Proclaim (IRAC 6), Torac (IRAC 21A), and Exirel (IRAC 28).
+Diamondback moth has resistance to many insecticide groups, and pyrethroids (IRAC 3A) are not effective for their management.
 For Bt products and contact insecticides, coverage on the undersides the leaves is essential.

 Tomatoes

-In high tunnel tomatoes, we’re seeing limited aphid, thrips, and spider mite activity.
+In high tunnels and the first field plantings of tomatoes, we’re seeing limited aphid, thrips, and spider mite activity.
 If dealing with primarily aphids, products such as Beleaf (IRAC 29) are recommended, especially if plants have reached the flowering stage.
+We have seen aphid populations decline over the last couple of weeks without spray, probably due to lady beetle predation and parasitism from wasps.
 For thrips, Entrust, Radiant (IRAC 5) and Torac (IRAC 21A) can be used.
 For spider mites, Nealta (IRAC 25) is an effective material that is more friendly to beneficial insects, but Portal (IRAC 21A) and other materials can be used to manage populations.
+We’ve seen very few Colorado potato beetles, so while no controls are needed yet, we’ll keep an eye out for increasing populations.

 Please consult the Mid-Atlantic Commercial Vegetable Production Guide for a more comprehensive list of materials that are labeled for specific crops and pests.
 As always, be sure to follow label rates and application instructions.